 Why Zanzibar is Becoming East Africa’s Coastal Property Hotspot

 Over the last decade, Zanzibar real estate has transformed from a niche market into one of East Africa’s most sought-after investment opportunities.
-Known for its white-sand beaches, UNESCO-listed Stone Town, and a vibrant tourism economy, Zanzibar has positioned itself as more than just a vacation destination—it’s becoming a serious hub for property investment.
+Known for its white-sand beaches, UNESCO-listed Stone Town, and a vibrant tourism economy, Zanzibar has positioned itself as more than just a vacation destination—it’s becoming a serious hub for property investment in Zanzibar.

 Foreign investors, regional buyers, and Tanzanian nationals are all drawn to Zanzibar for different reasons: some for holiday homes, others for steady rental income, and many for long-term appreciation potential.
 With tourism numbers rising, infrastructure projects underway, and government policies designed to attract international investors, Zanzibar is fast emerging as a coastal property hotspot.